cppocl/unit_test_framework/README.md

 ## How to use

-Copy the `test` folder into any location and include `Test.hpp` from the test folder
+Copy the `test` folder into any location you wish to share the unit test code from, then include `Test.hpp` from the test folder into your source file with the tests.

 ## Code Examples